jasonyeske/code-journal/README.md

 #### I am basing my performance of this goal based off of:
 - If the assignment is done before the due date
-- Taking stress off of myself
+- How much stress I feel
 - amount of commits I have per assignment per day